 - History of non-occupational exposure to blood (e.g., fights, first aid to an injured person)

 - HIV positive status

-May 2007 saw the initiation of the Adult Hepatitis Vaccination Project (AHVP) which provides free hepatitis B virus (HBV) vaccine and free hepatitis A virus (HAV) vaccine to un- or under-insured adults presenting in settings that serve high-risk adults or who are identified as having behaviors that place them at high-risk for viral hepatitis.
-Those who risk severe complications from viral hepatitis such as those with chronic HCV or HIV, along with those who are diabetic and those whose schooling requires HBV vaccine, are also targeted regardless of behavioral risk factors.
-The AHVP is a collaborative effort between the ODH Immunization Program and the ODH VH Initiative.
+In 2007, the Adult Hepatitis Vaccination Project (AHVP) was launched.
+This project provides free hepatitis B virus (HBV) vaccine and free hepatitis A virus (HAV) vaccine to un- or under-insured adults that engage in high-risk behaviors.
+Vaccine is also provided to individuals with a significant risk for severe complications, such as people with chronic HCV, HIV, diabetes and to students whose education requires HBV vaccine.
+The AHVP is a collaborative effort between the ODH Immunization Program and the ODH Viral Hepatitis Prevention Initiative.

 For information on free hepatitis vaccines for high-risk adults, contact your local health department (LHD) or call the ODH Viral Hepatitis Prevention Coordinator at 614-644-2714.